Louisa S. McCord: Poetry

 It was not until three years later, in 1851, that McCord essayed a longer poetic effort in Caius Gracchus, a tragedy in five acts.
 This showed a maturity and a greater care in preparation.
 The main source of the plot is the story of the Gracchi, which McCord follows rather closely.
 The play was probably never intended for the stage; it belongs to that class of classic closet dramas that were in vogue in the first half of the 19th century.
-The character interpretation is probably the strongest and most valuable work.
-Caius is heroic, and his girl wife is as winsome as a Roman girl could well be; the mob in its vacillations is accurately drawn, and Cornelia is a masterpiece.
-The probability is that the real Cornelia was a favorite heroine of McGord's.
+The character interpretation is probably the strongest and most valuable part of the work.
+Caius is heroic and his young wife is as winsome as a Roman girl could well be; the mob in its vacillations is accurately drawn, and Cornelia is a masterpiece.
+The probability is that the real Cornelia was a favorite heroine of McCord's.
 Their lives bear similarities in biography; they were called upon to make supreme sacrifices that were identical, and they endured with similar silent heroism.